 - Spare them the hassle of doing currency conversions by changing your product pricing structure to display their local currency,

 - Create localized digital content such as blog posts, landing pages, and video content to meet the specific needs of your local target market.
+If you are using QR codes, don’t forget to use a QR code generator to create new codes for your localized pages.

 - Accurately translate the content of your website to the language of the market you’re trying to reach.
 Use a Translation Management System like Transifex for managing your content and localization team.